Mahsa Amini protests: Analysis

+International reactions

 According to the BBC, as of November 2022, Western grassroots public opinion is strongly on the side of the protesters.
 For Western governments, the protests compete for priority with other issues such as Iranian nuclearization and Iranian arms shipments to Russia.
 Many international NGOs have explicitly condemned Iran's government for the violent crackdown, but the United Nations has declined to follow suit, instead limiting itself to statements of concern.

-On 22 September, CNN's chief international anchor Christiane Amanpour was scheduled to interview President Raisi in New York City, following his appearance at the United Nations general assembly.
-Amanpour planned to speak with Raisi about several international issues, including Amini's death and the ensuing protests.
-The interview would have been the first time Raisi spoke with US media on American soil.
-Forty minutes after the interview was set to begin and before Raisi arrived, an aide to the Iranian leader made a last-minute request and stated that the meeting would not happen unless Amanpour wore a headscarf, referring to "the situation in Iran" and calling it "a matter of respect".
-Amanpour responded that she could not agree to the "unprecedented and unexpected condition" and later reflected on the situation, saying that when conducting interviews outside of Iran, "I have never been asked by any Iranian president ... to wear a head scarf".

-Several Iranian women living in India demonstrated against the Iranian government and burned their hijabs as a sign of protests.

-President Ebrahim Raisi stated that "Enemies want to create a new sedition by riding the wave of livelihood and economic demands of the people; But people are alert and will not allow abuse while raising their demands."
+Iranian authorities were defiant, President Ebrahim Raisi proclaimed that "Enemies want to create a new sedition by riding the wave of livelihood and economic demands of the people; But people are alert and will not allow abuse while raising their demands", and canceled an interview in New York with a CNN correspondent when she refused his last minute demand to wear hijab.

 On 24 September, the Foreign Ministry of Iran summoned the ambassadors of the UK and Norway, over of what it considered their "interventionist stance".
 In particular, the Iranian authorities protested the "hostility" allegedly created by Farsi-language London-based media outlets, as well as the statements made by Iranian-born president of the Norwegian parliament Masud Gharahkhani, in support of the protests.

 Iran has alleged that Kurdish groups in Iraq have supported the protests, and has launched attacks on Iraq's Kurdistan region.
 A 28 September drone and missile attack on an Iranian-Kurdish opposition group in Iraq killed at least 14, including an American and her newborn.
 The U.S. condemned the attack and threatened further sanctions against Iran.
 As of 5 October 2022, Iranian attacks (mainly artillery strikes) on Kurdish Iraq were still continuing.